2014 Almanac of Higher Education: Profession

 Discover which college presidents make more than $1-million and what route newly appointed presidents, provosts, and deans took to gain their posts.
-More than 20 tables and interactive tools will answer your questions about salaries and the characteristics of faculty and administrators.

 See how colleges measure up in building enrollment, even as the pool of students begins to shrink, and which institutions do the best in graduating students.
 Explore the data in more than 20 tables and charts.

 Learn how well colleges attract and serve diverse students by viewing more than 10 tables and charts.

 As the nation’s demographics change, ideas on how to encourage enrollment and success also evolve.

 State spending rose for the first time in four years, tuition increased only modestly, and endowment returns and donations came in at generous levels.